Azotobacter: Cysts

 Cysts of the genus Azotobacter are more resistant to adverse environmental factors than the vegetative cells; in particular, they are twice as resistant to ultraviolet light.
 They are also resistant to drying, ultrasound, and gamma and solar irradiation, but not to heating.

-The formation of cysts is induced by changes in the concentration of nutrients in the medium and addition of some organic substances such as ethanol, n-butanol, or β-hydroxybutyrate.
+The formation of cysts is induced by changes in the concentration of nutrients in the medium and the addition of some organic substances such as ethanol, n-butanol, or β-hydroxybutyrate.
 Cysts are rarely formed in liquid media.
 The formation of cysts is induced by chemical factors and is accompanied by metabolic shifts, changes in catabolism, respiration, and biosynthesis of macromolecules; it is also affected by aldehyde dehydrogenase and the response regulator AlgR.

 The cysts of Azotobacter are spherical and consist of the so-called "central body" – a reduced copy of vegetative cells with several vacuoles – and the "two-layer shell".
 The inner part of the shell is called intine and has a fibrous structure.
 The outer part has a hexagonal crystalline structure and is called exine.
 Exine is partially hydrolyzed by trypsin and is resistant to lysozyme, in contrast to the central body.
 The central body can be isolated in a viable state by some chelation agents.
 The main constituents of the outer shell are alkylresorcinols composed of long aliphatic chains and aromatic rings.
 Alkylresorcinols are also found in other bacteria, animals, and plants.